calebjmatthews/endless-desert/concept.md

   - After preparing an expedition, change state to 'embarking' and subState to 0.
   - Calculate next expedition event; very short trips should have one, short trips should have one or two, medium length should have around three, etc.
   - Create a hidden timer for this event.
-  - Once the timer expires, trigger a message+flashing nav tab for the event, and change subState to 1.
+  - Once the timer expires, trigger a message+flashing nav tab for the event, and change subState to -1.
 While subState is 1, each elapsed 100ms adds 100 to the expedition's storedTime.
   - If the timer occurs during a whileAway calculation, the remainder post-expiration is added to the expedition's storedTime.
   - After the expedition event's scene is resolved, storedTime is used to continue the expedition (at 100x speed?).
 Allow the user to optionally used the storedTime?
   - User can decide to change the destination (including returning home) at any time.
   - Separate expedition rates for using food and drink.
+- Interface:
+  - Title, e.g. "Samnnoud's Journey to Alabaster, the Shining City"
+  - Icons of dromedaries moving up and down?
+  - Loading bar until next destination reached
+  - Remaining time label, with "Pause" indicator
+  - White bar with current status
+  - Action button, "Go in", "You're surrounded", "You see something in the distance"
+  - Icons for current resources

 ## Exploration:
 - Stats: